tldr-pages/tldr/pages/common/git-show-index.md

 # git show-index

-> Show the packed archive index.
+> Show the packed archive index of a Git repository.
 > More information: <https://git-scm.com/docs/git-show-index>.

 - Read the `.idx` file for a Git packfile and dump its contents to stdout: